Next time you’re in the mood to dine out, why not skip the reservation and dine out – literally – right in your own backyard?

 Where Will Your Kitchen Be Located?

 Sometimes the most obvious spots aren’t the most ideal.
 For instance, it might seem to make sense to construct your new kitchen right where the propane grill sits on your patio.
-But if that means smoke drifting in through your windows, you might want to reconsider that.
+But if that means smoke drifting in through the windows, you might want to reconsider that.

 Your kitchen location should accomplish a few things.
-First, it should be convenient to the kitchen in your home, since you’ll probably be carrying plates and ingredients outside with some frequency, especially as you get set up for a meal or tidy up for the night.
+First, it should be convenient to the kitchen inside your home, since you’ll probably be carrying plates and ingredients outside with some frequency, especially as you get set up for a meal or tidy up for the night.

 Next, consider how you use your yard.
 If the kids play ball in a certain spot, then it’s best to keep hot appliances and cooking areas away.
-Consider the flow of foot traffic through your yard, too.
-The path from home to pool, or between seating areas should allow people to move freely and naturally without feeling obstructed.

 In short, the location of your kitchen must balance function with convenience, safety and aesthetics.
 That’s just one reason why it’s so important to have a good landscape and kitchen designer who will ask questions, make recommendations and plan accordingly.

-What Appliance Will You Need?
+What Appliances Will You Need?

 You have as many options for your outdoor kitchen as you do indoors.
 Everything from stoves to sinks to pizza ovens.
 The key is to choose the appliances that suit how you intend to use your kitchen.

-Most people automatically think of grills when they imagine cooking outdoors.
-But you can do more with the addition of stovetops and even ovens.
 For everything from sautéed vegetables to sauces, having at least one separate burner is a good idea.
 And ovens can be gas or electric, even wood-fired, for roasting, toasting and all-around gourmet outdoor meals.

 If you have the ability to run a natural gas line to your house, that’s a great option for powering grills and other cooking appliances.
 Otherwise, you can choose to use a propane tank, or even treat yourself to an extra charcoal grill for toasting marshmallows late into the night.